 During the lease term in Broadway

-During tenancy, the rental belongs to the renter we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental in Broadway, the tenant must allow us to go into the rental home.
-Some good reasons to access rental are to:
+During lease, the rental home belongs to the renter we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental in Broadway, the renter must allow us to come into the rental property.
+Some justifiable reasons to access rental are to:

 - Inspect the rental property,

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to coming into the rental home.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to coming into the rental.
 However, Nesbitt Realty can and will come into the rental property without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate tenants in Broadway.
-Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.
+We will never abuse the right of entrance or use it to harass tenants in Broadway.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a useful source for property owners in Broadway
+a handy archive for rental investors in Broadway

 - Collections and evictions